 What is Pinterest?

-Recently, you may have heard more and more people talking about Pinterest, one of the fastest-growing social networking websites today.
+You may have heard people talking about Pinterest, one of the fastest-growing social networking websites today.
 While other social networks like Facebook and Twitter focus on personal sharing and status updates, Pinterest is all about collecting and sharing the different things you find on the Web.

 How Pinterest works